TomahnaProject/tomahna-project-wiki/README.md

 This requires [Python](https://www.python.org/downloads/).
 Run the following command to install all required dependencies:

-`pip install mkdocs mkdocs-material mkdocs-git-revision-date-localized-plugin`
+`pip install mkdocs mkdocs-material mkdocs-git-revision-date-localized-plugin mkdocs-htmlproofer-plugin`

 Running `mkdocs serve` starts up a server at 127.0.0.1:8000 with the docs site.
 Use this for testing.